ksator/arista_eos_streaming_telemetry_with_telegraf/README.md

 This repository shows the steps to demo streaming telemetry with Arista EOS devices and Telegraf.

-The building blocks are:
+# building blocks

   - EOS devices: There is a gNMI server in EOS devices.
-  - Telegraf.
-It has a gNMI client.
+  - Telegraf: It has a gNMI client.
 It subscribes to paths on targets (network devices with a gNMI server)
   - Influxdb: Telegraf writes on Influxdb the data streamed from network devices.

 # Requirements on EOS devices